Realtek PCIe GBE Family Controller Driver, Network Disconnects, Cable Errors, and Missing Adapter Issues

 What was tried: Attention shifted away from the driver to the physical network path.

-Where this sometimes ended: Moving the cable to a different router port restored connectivity.
+Where this sometimes ended: Moving the cable to a different router port restored connectivity, with no changes to the driver or adapter settings.

 Other devices showing similar behavior: